Cuyamaca Rancho Camping Guide

 Green Valley Campground

 Situated in the southern end of the park off Green Valley Campground straddles the Sweetwater River.
-The campground offers easy access to two several hiking trails including Monument Trail and Pine Ridge Trail.
+The campground offers easy access to several hiking trails including Monument Trail and Pine Ridge Trail, which bring you to Cuyamaca Peak.

 The campground offers tent camping and sites that accommodate RVs up to 27-feet long.
 The main camping area includes 85 sites, while the equestrian camp, across Sweetwater River, includes 15 sites, each with space for two horses and a trailer.